EmelyanenkoK/Multisig/TESTING.md

 ### Initialization

 - Order contract should only be able to initialize once.
-- Order contract should accept initialization messages from `multiowner` address.
+- Order contract should only accept initialization messages from `multiowner` address.
 - Execution threshold should be set according to init message.
 - Signers list should be set according to init message.
 - Expiration date should exceed current timestamp(Should not be expired at the time of receiving a message).